etiennebr/rstdocs/Applications/Feature Extraction/LineSegmentDetection.rst

 **No rescaling in [0, 255]**
 By default, the input image amplitude is rescaled between [0,255].
-Turn on this parameter to skip rescaling
+Turn on this parameter to skip rescaling.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------